The council owns and manages a number of popular countryside recreation sites and coastal sites throughout the county.

 The visitor centre and café is open is open from 10.30am-4pm on Saturdays, Sundays, bank holidays (apart from Christmas Day and Boxing Day) and school holidays, all year round.
 It's a great place to start and end your visit.

 Staff are on hand at busy periods to help you make the most of your visit.
 An assortment of books, maps and gifts are available, as well as a cup of tea and light snack in the café.

 A range of leaflets and local information is available, including three self-guided trails around the country park and maps of the orienteering course.

 There is a children's play area near the visitor centre.
 The toilets are open from dawn to dusk every day.

 Easy gradients provide access into the visitor centre, which is on the ground floor, and a disabled toilet and parking space is provided.

 A wide, firm path leads from the car park through the woods and along the riverside, although steep gradients mean that access by wheelchair can be difficult.
 There are seats around the park.

-The park gates are open to vehicles during daylight hours and parking is free of charge.
+The park gates are open to vehicles during daylight hours.
 You are advised not to leave any valuables in your car.

 Please ensure you remove your car in the evening by the closure time stated on the signs.